elmomoilanen/Halloc/README.md

 # Halloc - heap memory allocator #

-This library implements a custom and experimental dynamic memory allocator `Halloc` in C that somewhat resembles the C standard library function calloc.
-Halloc uses `mmap()` to create memory mappings in the virtual address space such that the mappings are anonymous and thus not backed by files.
-For successful mappings, halloc returns a pointer to the starting address of the new memory allocation and all bytes of the allocation are initialised to zero.
+This library implements a custom and experimental dynamic memory allocator `Halloc` in C language that somewhat resembles the C standard library function calloc.
+Halloc uses `mmap` to create memory mappings in the virtual address space such that the mappings are anonymous and not backed by the filesystem.
+For successful mappings, halloc returns a pointer to the starting address of the new memory allocation such that all bytes of the allocation are initialised to zero.
 One-time memory allocations are supported roughly up to 1 GiB by variating the length of mmap's memory mappings.
 Halloc library provides various memory statistics to be used alongside its main components that allocate and deallocate memory.
+Notice that this library is not thread-safe and thus should not be used with multi-threaded code.

 ## Build ##

+As mentioned above, the library is experimental in its nature and hence was not written to be completely portable.
+However, it's expected to work in most common Linux distros (e.g. in Ubuntu) and in macOS.
+Library uses C11 standard.

+Main build target is the halloc library which would be a static library with the .a suffix at the end of build process.

 Build the library and run tests with the following command in a shell